This painting is an homage to Moonstruck—the opera scene, the full moon, La Bohème. That moment stayed with me long after the film ended.

 She is inspired by Cher’s character, Loretta, imagined years later.
 The same openness is still there.
 Nothing guarded.
 Shoes off.
 Grounded.
-The emotion is fully inhabited.

-I built her with intersecting planes because I needed something steady around that intensity.
-Structure lets the feeling remain present without overwhelming the image.
-The light above her reads like a quiet moon.
-It doesn’t announce itself.
-It simply exists.
+I built her through intersecting planes because I needed something steady around that intensity.
+Structure allows the feeling to remain present without overwhelming the image.

 A moment where feeling and form sit together.